 One of the survivors he saw was a woman (the captain’s wife).
 He watched as a toddler was given to a sailor, who tried to hold on to the little girl as best he could, but as the ship pitched and rolled from the raging seas, he watched in horror as the agonized sailor lost his grip of her when a huge wave washed over the deck of the ship.
 The little girl was washed into the freezing waters and did not survive.

-Brooks knew he had to do something and he also knew that he probably wouldn’t survive the attempted rescue with his tiny boat in such turbulent seas.
-He told his young assistant keeper, Al Schofield, that he may not make it back and that if he should perish, to keep the light burning until someone could make it to the island to relieve him.
-He also told him to keep a close watch on the children as his wife had gone ashore the day before the storm to get supplies.
+Brooks knew he had to do something and probably wouldn’t survive the attempted rescue with his tiny boat in such turbulent seas.
+He told his young assistant keeper, Al Schofield, that he might not make it back and that if he should perish, to keep the light burning until someone could make it to the island to relieve him.
+He also told him to watch the children closely as his wife had gone ashore the day before the storm to get supplies.
 He gathered woolen blankets and provisions and set out in his small 18-foot boat.

-As soon as he launched the boat and started battling the heaving waves, the winds shifted and continued to get stronger.
-As he continued to row, the effort was daunting and many times he felt it would be an impossible task.
-It took quite some time, but he finally was able to make it to the stranded vessel where he found five people clinging to the rigging for dear life.
+As soon as he launched the boat and started battling the heaving waves, the winds shifted and grew stronger.
+The effort was daunting as he continued to row, and he often felt it would be impossible.
+It took quite some time, but he finally reached the stranded vessel, where he found five people clinging to the rigging for dear life.
 As the wreck was located closer to Bruce Island than Faulkner’s Island, he decided to bring the survivors to Bruce Island first.

-At the keeper’s house, Brooks and his family nursed the survivors back to health and he became a local and national hero, as all the newspapers carried his story.
-He received a coveted Gold Lifesaving Medal from the New York Life Saving Society.
+Brooks and his family nursed the survivors back to health at the keeper’s house, and he became a local and national hero as all the newspapers carried his story.
+He received a Gold Lifesaving Medal from the New York Life Saving Society.
 The medal has an engraving on the back of the Moses F Webb being rescued by Brooks in his tiny craft.

 The Rescue of the Paddlewheel Steamer E. A. Woodward

-Many years later, one other famous rescue that also serves as a testament to his valor and uncompromising character involves an incident near Thanksgiving in 1875.
-He was much older and so sick he was bedridden which many believe was the flu.
-The paddlewheel steamer E. A. Woodward was making her way near the island in gale force winds, when the captain, thinking he was going around a buoy, hit an exposed rocky ledge and broke the propeller.
+Many years later, another famous rescue serving as a testament to his valor and uncompromising character involves an incident near Thanksgiving in 1875.
+He was much older and so sick he was bedridden, which many believe was the flu.
+The paddlewheel steamer E. A. Woodward was making her way near the island in gale-force winds when the captain, thinking he was going around a buoy, hit an exposed rocky ledge and broke the propeller.
 The family saw and heard the vessel in distress and blew horns to indicate they were nearby.
-The vessel was getting caught in the high winds and waves and was being tossed about heading towards the rocky shoreline of Faulkner’s island.
+The vessel was caught in the high winds and waves and tossed about, heading towards the rocky shoreline of Faulkner’s island.

-Against all the family’s wishes, the exhausted Brooks grabbed some clothes, and went out into the gale to try to put together a line to help those stranded on the craft.
+Against all the family’s wishes, the exhausted Brooks grabbed some clothes and went out into the gale to try to put together a line to help those stranded on the craft.
 The lifeline was too short, so with quick thinking, he decided to run back to the house and stripped the beds of the cords that created bed boards under the mattresses and was able to splice enough cordage to get the line to the stranded crew.
-One by one he was able to bring them safely to shore.
-With the efforts successful, instead of going right back to his warm bed, he helped with his family to create a thanksgiving dinner to his grateful guests.
+One by one, he was able to bring them safely to shore.
+With the successful efforts, instead of returning to his warm bed, he helped his family create a Thanksgiving dinner for his grateful guests.

 Exploring Faulkner’s Island

-Today the lighthouse is protected by the Faulkner’s Light Brigade organization.
+Today, the lighthouse is protected by the Faulkner’s Light Brigade organization.
 Faulkner’s Island is part of the Stewart B McKinney Wildlife Refuge as a protected bird sanctuary.
 In August, there is an annual open house for the public to explore certain selected areas of the grounds and lighthouse, promoted with transportation provided by the Faulkner’s Light Brigade out of Guilford Harbor.
-It is a great opportunity to not only visit the tower, but to also learn about the protected birds there from the naturalists who work there.
+It is an excellent opportunity to visit the tower and learn about the protected birds from the naturalists who work there.

-For more information or to donate for restoration efforts, contact the Faulkner’s Light Brigade, P.O.
+For more information or to donate to restoration efforts, contact the Faulkner’s Light Brigade, P.O.
 Box 199, Guilford, Connecticut 06437.